ghga-de/milestones-docs/32-pink-velvet-worm/technical_specification.md

 - POST /rpc/search: Submit search query
   - Request Body:
-    - document_type: string - the name of the document type being searched (e.g. "Dataset")
+    - class_name: string - the name of the document type being searched (e.g. "DatasetEmbedded")
-    - return_facets: boolean (default False)- Whether or not to facet results
     - skip: integer (default 0) - the number of initial results to skip.
 Used for pagination.
     - limit: integer (default 10) - the number of results to return, representing one page's worth of results.
     - query: string - the search string